Call of Juarez: The Cartel: Plot

 The team then learn that Jesus Mendoza, son of Juan Mendoza, the cartel's leader, is coming to LA to handle the arms deal.
-The team apprehend Jesus, learning that the cartel are buying the weapons from Peace Keepers International, a private military company run by Michael Duke.
-Meanwhile, Alvarez tells Evans that Donleavy was not working for the cartel and he offers a deal - give him Jesus and he'll tell them where the exchange with Duke is to take place.
+They apprehend Jesus, learning that the cartel is buying the weapons from Peace Keepers International, a private military company run by Michael Duke.
+Alvarez tells Evans that Donleavy was not working for the cartel and offers intel on the exchange with Duke in exchange for custody of Jesus.
 He also confirms that the cartel has apprehended Jessica.
-McCall, however, contacts Juan directly, telling him they'll trade Jesus for Jessica, to which Juan agrees.
+McCall, however, contacts Juan directly, offering Jesus in exchange for Jessica, to which Juan agrees.

-At the prisoner exchange, Alvarez snipes and kills both Jessica and Jesus.
+At the prisoner exchange, Alvarez kills both Jessica and Jesus.
 He then offers a new deal - the location of the weapon trade in return for the money the team stole during the money exchange.
 Donleavy's evidence proves to be an audio recording in which Stone reveals that Dickson is working with the cartel.
-McCall reluctantly agrees to Alvarez's deal, and the team head to the location; an old fort in Juarez (the same fort occupied by Juan Mendoza in the previous games), where they kill all of Duke and Juan's men and steal the trucks with the weaponry and money.
+McCall reluctantly agrees to Alvarez's deal, and the team heads to the location; an old fort in Juarez (the same fort occupied by Juan Mendoza in the previous games), where they kill all of Duke and Juan's men and steal the trucks with the weaponry and money.

 As Alvarez manipulates Juan and Duke into each believing that the other is responsible for the heist, Evans tells Waters that Dickson is working with the cartel, and they are planning to arrest Juan, as they need his testimony to convict Dickson and attest to the conspiracy.
-At Jesus' funeral, Duke attacks and as his and Juan's men fight, the team attempt to take Juan alive.
-Duke is killed, and the team pursue Juan and Alvarez to Juan's hacienda.
-Juan surrenders, but is immediately killed by a US military drone operated by Dickson, leaving Alvarez as the only one who can testify.
-They corner him, but McCall wants to kill him for his crimes, Evans wants him alive so Dickson can go to prison, and Guerra wants to split the drug money three-ways.
+At Jesus' funeral, Duke attacks and is killed.
+The team pursue Juan and Alvarez to Juan's hacienda.
+Juan surrenders, but is immediately killed by a US military drone operated by Dickson.
+After cornering Alvarez, McCall wants to kill him for his crimes, Evans wants him alive so Dickson can go to prison, and Guerra wants to split the drug money three ways.
 Alvarez also reveals that it was the FBI who paid off Guerra's debts so they would have leverage over him in the future.
-Each draws their weapon and the player is presented with a choice to either kill their teammates or not.
+Each draws their weapon, and the player is presented with a choice of whether or not to kill their teammates.

-Endings

-Based upon which character the player is using, and what the player decides to do at this point of the game, they will get one of four possible endings.

-Good ending

-Irrespective of which character the player is using, if they choose not to kill their teammates, they take Alvarez alive.
-His testimony then leads to Dickson's arrest.
-Meanwhile, Guerra is placed under investigation for leaking Jessica's location, whilst Evans is being looked at for the death of Donleavy.
-The game ends with McCall visiting Stone and Jessica's grave and laying a flower.
-He then takes out a bible and begins reading.